christiankay/SDC_projects_P2_deep_traffic_signs/writeup_template.md

 ####2.
 Exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-First, an image example of each class/label of the data set is plotted with the numeric label according to the sign name provided by the excel sheet.
-Additionally, a bar graph shows the distribution of data with respect to the classes.
+First, an image example of each class/label of the data set is plotted with the numeric label according to the sign name provided by a excel sheet.
+Additionally, a bar graph shows the distribution of the data with respect to the classes.
 Finally the minimum and maximum data/images per class are given.

 ![alt text][image1]